 • Over-baking (so the liquid bakes right out)

 This specific recipe is intended to be eaten warm right out of the oven!
-That said, cold leftovers are not too bad if you’re into that kind of thing!
+That said, cold leftovers aren’t too bad if you’re into that kind of thing!

-If the casserole does end up dry, you could drizzle some cream or melted butter on top.
-Or, to complement the tuna, a squeeze of lemon could be nice and add a touch more moisture.
+If the casserole ends up dry, drizzle some cream or melted butter on top.
+A squeeze of lemon can also add moisture and complement the tuna.

 Process shots-- images of cheese and panko being added as a topping and then baking again